2020: the year of judging

 All the news that's unfit for print

-posted in Writing
+posted in Photography

 This year I’ve had the privilege of judging both the 2020 Commonwealth Short Story Prize, and the 2020 Jan Medlicott …